vishnushiri02/SARS-Cov2/notes/Analysing_variant_trends.md

 > ## 10.
 BA.2.86
    >
    > + Occurances only observed in Denmark, Germany,Spain,Uk,USA
-   > + Though the frequency of all the occuraces in all these countries are less than 10%.
-By the 95% CI Denmark records the highest frequncy (40%) of occurance in the month of Jul23.
+   > + Though the frequency of all the occuraces in all these countries are less than 10%, by the 95% CI Denmark records the highest frequncy (40%) of occurance in the month of Jul23.
    > + Denmark records occurances from Jul23-Sep23, spain and UK records occurances from Sep23-Oct23.
 Germany,USA records occurances only in oct23 which is very low 0.9% and 0.3%  respectively.

 ![ba_2_86](assests/../assets/plots/BA_2_86.png)